muarshad01/GoLang_Web_Dev/19_HandleFunc.md

 ```go
 func HandleFunc(pattern string, handler func(ResponseWriter, *Request))
 ```

-* `http.HandleFunc` registers the handler function for the given pattern in the `DefaultServeMux`.
+* `http.HandleFunc` registers the handler function `handler func(ResponseWriter, *Request)` for the given pattern in the `DefaultServeMux`.
 The documentation for `ServeMux` explains how patterns are matched.

 ```go
 package main